Jack Harlow discography

-The discography of Jack Harlow, an American rapper, consists of three studio albums, six mixtapes, two extended plays (EPs), and 36 singles (including six as a featured artist).
-After celebrating his 22nd birthday with the release of Sweet Action (2020), Sweet Action reached number 20 on the US Billboard 200, and produced the top-10 single—"Whats Poppin'"—that reached number two on the US Billboard Hot 100.
+The discography of Jack Harlow, an American rapper, consists of four studio albums, six mixtapes, two extended plays (EPs), and 36 singles (including six as a featured artist).
+After celebrating his 22nd birthday with the release of his second extended play, Sweet Action (2020), Sweet Action reached number 20 on the US Billboard 200, and produced the top-10 single—"Whats Poppin'"—that reached number two on the US Billboard Hot 100.
 His debut studio album, Thats What They All Say (2020), debuted at number five on the Billboard 200.
-The album also produced the top-40 single, "Tyler Herro", which peaked at number 34 on the Hot 100, while the remix of "Whats Poppin'", in which features guest appearances from DaBaby, Tory Lanez, and Lil Wayne, is also included on the album.
+The album also produced the top-40 single, "Tyler Herro", which peaked at number 34 on the Hot 100, while the remix of "Whats Poppin'" (featuring DaBaby, Tory Lanez, and Lil Wayne), is also included on the album.
 In 2021, Harlow released a collaboration with Lil Nas X, titled "Industry Baby", became his first number-one single on the Hot 100.

-His second studio album, Come Home the Kids Miss You (2022), debuted at number three on the Billboard 200, where it produced his second number-one single in "First Class" and making this his first song to debut atop the Hot 100.
+His second studio album, Come Home the Kids Miss You (2022), debuted at number three on the Billboard 200, where it produced his second number-one single with "First Class" and making this his first song to debut atop the Hot 100.
 It also produced the top-20 single, "Nail Tech", which debuted at number 18 on the Hot 100.
-Two more songs from the album, "Dua Lipa" and "Churchill Downs", the latter of which features guest appearances from Drake, became top 40 songs on the Hot 100 by reaching numbers 21 and 23, respectively.
+Two more songs from the album—"Dua Lipa" and "Churchill Downs" (featuring Drake)—became top 40 songs on the Hot 100, reaching numbers 21 and 23, respectively.
 His third studio album, Jackman (2023), debuted at number eight on the Billboard 200.
-Later that year, he was featured on the single, "3D" by Jungkook, while releasing the single, "Lovin on Me", which debuted at numbers five and two on the Billboard Hot 100, respectively, with the latter peaking at number one.
+Later that same year, he was featured on the single, "3D" by Jungkook, while releasing the single, "Lovin on Me", which debuted at numbers five and two on the Billboard Hot 100, respectively, with the latter peaking at number one.